From Secret Anxiety to Successful Treatment — Stop the Panic

 Centuries ago, in Greece, people thought anxiety only affected women.
-They believed the uterus caused the anxiety and roamed around the body, causing disease, blocking passages and obstructing breathing.
+They believed the uterus caused anxiety and roamed around the body, causing disease, blocking passages, and obstructing breathing.

 As time went on, the cause of anxiety transcended into a much unhealthier version of why women suffered from anxiety.
 They were witches.
 Witch hunts were commonplace, and if you were found guilty, you were burned at the stake, tortured or executed.
 It was best to keep quiet about anxiety symptoms without a specific cause.

 Later, during the Victorian era, women were often cooped up inside the house with no job or other outside stimulus.
 For many women, this isolation led to panic attacks.
 If a woman panicked too often, her husband or family took her to the local insane asylum for electroshock therapy.
 Yet another reason to hide anxiety from people.